ksingh66/BenchyPID/README.md

 ## Installation

-- Check our this video for a guide : https://www.youtube.com/watch?v=vcFRip1ln-0&feature=youtu.be
+- Check out this video for a guide : https://www.youtube.com/watch?v=vcFRip1ln-0&feature=youtu.be

 ### 1. Clone the Repository